-TEST 2: Exhaust Gases Shooting Out Of The Radiator
+TEST 2: Coolant Shooting Out From Open Radiator

-Now, with the radiator cap still off, get your helper to crank the engine, while you stand at a safe distance from the open radiator.
+Crank the engine with the help of helper, while you stand at a safe distance from the open radiator.

 You'll see one of two results: